Taxco: Culture

+Main sights

 The city of Taxco lies on very rugged terrain and has steep, irregular streets.
 The streets are also narrow and generally lack sidewalks, making them picturesque but dangerous.
 Adding to the charm is that most streets are paved with dark stones, adorned with lines, pictures and even murals of white stone.
 Some of the pictures in the street are from the Zodiac and meant to indicate certain commercial activities in times past.
 One example of this is the sign of Taurus near the Church of Santa Prisca, which used to indicate the area of butcher shops.
 Buildings in the city typically have Spanish-style, red-tile roofs.

 The town's main plaza, officially called Plaza Borda after José de la Borda, is commonly referred to as the Zócalo.
 On the north side of this plaza is the Casa Borda (Borda House), the most important non-religious construction in the city.
 The front facing the Zócalo has two stories, but the back, facing the Plaza de Bernal, has five.
 This is due to the uneven ground on which the house was built.
 Much of the house is now dedicated to the Casa de Cultura (Cultural Center) where classes in languages, fine arts and sports such as judo are taught.
 The rest of the main plaza is surrounded by silver shops, restaurants and bars.

 The Parish of Santa Prisca y San Sebastián, commonly referred to as the Santa Prisca Church, is located on the east side of the main plaza of Taxco, and is one of the few Baroque buildings in the state of Guerrero.
 It was built between 1751 and 1758 by José de la Borda (ca. 1700–1778), who had made a great fortune in the silver mines surrounding the town.
 Despite his wealth, however, the opulence of the church nearly bankrupted him.
 It is built with pink stone, flanked by two towers which are plain in the lower half but highly decorated in the upper bell portions.
 The cupola is covered in colored tile.
 Inside, there are a number of floor-to-ceiling altarpieces, all covered in gold.